FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 Typically, you arrive at a category page after using the shop's navigation.
 This has a few implications regarding how to communicate with the FACT-Finder API.
-Responses to navigation requests and search requests can be configured separately.
+Responses to navigation and search requests can be configured separately.
 This has the effect that seemingly identical requests may receive different responses depending on whether they target the **navigation** or the **search** API.

 This article explores the tools offered by FACT-Finder Web Components to correctly implement category pages.